 There are other fractures that may occur with osteoporosis such as fractures of a rib, an upper arm or the pelvis.
 If you experience one of these, talk to your doctor or ask to see a physiotherapist for advice about what you can expect and also about appropriate exercises (or limits to your activities) to aid your recovery.

 Spinal compression fracture

 The experience of compression fractures is varied.
 For some people, these fractures occur suddenly with severe and disabling pain but for many, the compression of the bone is ‘silent’, causing little or no pain.

 These are usually stable fractures so you do not need an operation and you do not need to wear a special spinal brace to keep your back immobile.
 In fact, it is important that you keep as mobile as you can to help to prevent problems such as chest infections, constipation and even blood clots.
 Keeping mobile will also help to maintain your muscle strength and reduce further pain problems.
 Taking a pain-relieving medication can help with the pain and will also help you to stay as active as you can.
 However, if pain is severe in the early stages, you may need to reduce your mobility for a while although this isn’t necessary to aid healing.

 In the longer term, whether or not your spinal fractures are painful, you may notice you have lost some height or are beginning to get an outward curve at the top of your spine (see What is Osteopororsis for more information on how these changes in your spine occur).

-For hints and tips on how to overcome various problems associated with broken bones caused by osteoporosis
+For hints and tips on how to overcome various problems associated with broken bones caused by osteoporosis, see our factsheets: